Furi: Gameplay

 Furi is a fast-paced action game with elements of hack and slash, shoot ‘em up (twin stick and bullet hell) and consists entirely of boss fights.
 Gameplay focuses around dodging bullets, parrying attacks to regain health, attacking the bosses up close through melee or afar with ranged projectiles, and quick time events.
 The game is set in a series of linear closed world environments.
 The setting of the game is a prison composed of ten small arenas (floating islands) connected by shorter pathway segments.
-Much of the game’s story progresses through mid fight interactions with bosses and short cutscenes at the beginning and end of the fights.The rest of the story is told during player controlled walking sections that act as longer cutscenes and provide downtime between boss fights.
+Much of the game’s story progresses through mid fight interactions with bosses and short cutscenes at the beginning and end of the fights.
+The rest of the story is told during player controlled walking sections that act as longer cutscenes and provide downtime between boss fights.

 Plot

 A mysterious man known only as The Stranger spends his existence receiving endless torture within a highly advanced prison, composed of ten islands floating in orbit above a planet's surface.
 At the beginning of the game, an enigmatic man wearing a rabbit disguise who is known as The Voice frees The Stranger, gives him a sword and gun, and encourages him to fight for his freedom.

-The Stranger must navigate each area, wherein dwells a single powerful guardian who exists only to prevent him from escaping: The Chain, a sadistic staff-wielding jailor who tortured the Stranger; The Strap, a prisoner armed with a laser cannon on her head driven mad from her imprisonment; The Line, a wise old man who wields a sword longer than his body and can manipulate time; The Scale, a vengeful diver armed with twin harpoons; The Hand, a noble knight who was responsible for imprisoning the Stranger in the first place; The Song, an angelic woman armed with twin crossbows who conceived the prison; The Burst, a sniper and master tactician; The Edge, an oar-wielding warrior who dedicated his life to fighting The Stranger; and The Beat, a young woman who strives to guard the final door.
+The Stranger must navigate each area, wherein dwells a single powerful guardian who exists only to prevent him from escaping: The Chain, a sadistic staff-wielding jailor who tortured the Stranger; The Strap, a prisoner armed with a laser cannon on her head driven mad from her imprisonment; The Line, a wise old man who wields a sword longer than his body and can manipulate time; The Scale, a vengeful diver armed with twin harpoons; The Hand, a noble knight who was responsible for imprisoning the Stranger in the first place; The Song, an angelic woman armed with twin crossbows who conceived the prison; The Burst, a sniper and master tactician; The Edge, an oar-wielding warrior who dedicated his life to fighting The Stranger; and The Beat, a young woman with sonic weapons who strives to guard the final door.

 As the journey goes on, more about the reasons for imprisoning The Stranger surface, and The Voice reveals that he was the architect who created the prison to protect the planet from The Stranger, but he could not stand being locked in it, and freed The Stranger to be able to escape with him so that he could see his daughter again.
-Upon reaching the planet's surface, the Stranger finds that his mere presence destroys all physical structures on the planet, including living things.
-Later exploring the planet more, The Stranger ventures into a structure which holds an attachable device he uses to fly off the planet and into space to meet The Star, the mothership who created him, and many other clones like him.
-She calls him Rider.
+Upon reaching the planet's surface, the Stranger finds that his mere presence corrupts everything around him.
+Later exploring the planet more, The Stranger ventures into a structure which holds an exo-suit that he uses to fly off the planet and into space, where he finds The Star, an AI-controlled mothership that created him and many other clones like him.
+The Star welcomes him and calls him Rider.